Bundesliga

 A sensational first season in the top flight in which Heidenheim defied expectations to finish eighth - with Kleindienst contributing 12 goals (reaching double figures for a fifth consecutive season) - demonstrated beyond doubt that he could cut it at the highest level.

-The four assists that have come with the six goals in his first 10 appearances for Gladbach might make you believe that Kleindienst is a lot more than just a marksman, yet the striker himself is modest about his attributes, telling kicker: "I'm not the most technically accomplished, but if you need application and intensity, I can really help."
+The six assists that have come with the 15 Bundesliga goals for Gladbach might make you believe that Kleindienst is a lot more than just a marksman, yet the striker himself is modest about his attributes, telling kicker: "I'm not the most technically accomplished, but if you need application and intensity, I can really help."

 Watch: Tim Kleindienst jokes after scoring past best man Kevin Müller

-Kleindienst clearly took the advice to heart by netting a brace in the 7-0 win - his first international goals in just his third appearance.
+Kleindienst clearly took the advice to heart.
 Deflecting a shot from Robert Andrich into the net was a fortunate way to open his Germany scoring account, but the way he raced to slide and pounce on an Antonio Rüdiger cross with his side already six up in the closing phase made his appetite for more goals in a Germany number nine jersey abundantly clear.

-No German player had scored more than Kliendienst in a major European league by the time of the November international break, after all.
-The devastating way he spearheaded an attack featuring the swift and skillful three of Wirtz, Musiala and Kai Havertz in the thrashing of Bosnia has simply made an irresistible case that Kleindienst has cemented his rise from the lower leagues to international goal getter.
+The Bosnia encounter in itself was proof that Kleindienst is operating at a fantastic level right now.
+The devastating way he spearheaded an attack featuring the swift and skillful three of Wirtz, Musiala and Havertz in that thrashing - and the way he almost immediately got Germany back into the match against a dangerous Italy side - make an irresistible case that Kleindienst has cemented his rise from the lower leagues to bona fide international goalgetter.